We are going to examine the following verses:

 1 Peter 1:2

-In the Soteriology essay of one reformed scholar, a section entitled “Arguments Against the Conditional View of “Foreknowledge” states:
+In the Soteriology essay of Reformed scholar, Andrew Potter , the section entitled “Arguments Against the Conditional View of “Foreknowledge” states:

 While the general meaning of the term [Foreknowledge] is maintained at both Acts 26:5 and II Peter 3:17, the other five uses of the term in the NT clearly do not share this meaning.
 The remaining five passages (Romans 8:29; 11:2; I Peter 1:2, 20; Acts 2:23) al[l] have God as their subject and do not refer to simple intellectual knowledge (“know before”), but rather indicate a specific relational knowledge and indeed mean “enter into a relationship before” or “determine before”.